 While you can’t alter your genetics, maintaining a healthy lifestyle can reduce your risk of getting breast cancer.
 It’s important to eat a healthy diet and avoid high-sugar, high-salt, and processed foods as well as to engage in physical activity.
 Smoking and heavy alcohol use can also increase your risk, and should be avoided.

 There are so many things in life we can’t control.
 We owe it to ourselves and those we love to take charge of the things we can!
-Making your health a priority is one simple way to make sure you can be there for the things and people that matter most.
+Find an Axia Women’s Health breast imaging center near you.

 April 13, 2021